 A new ScienceCast video details what NASA’s New Horizons spacecraft might find when it reaches Pluto next January.

-One of the fastest spacecraft ever built — NASA’s New Horizons — is hurtling through the void at nearly one million miles per day.
+One of the fastest spacecraft ever built — NASA’s New Horizons — is hurtling through the void at nearly one million miles (1.6 million kilometers) per day.
 Launched in 2006, it has been in flight longer than some missions last, and it is nearing its destination: Pluto.

 “The encounter begins next January,” says Alan Stern, of the Southwest Research Institute and the mission’s principal investigator.
 “We’re less than a year away.”